Goods Classification Services

 For your business, this can mean financial losses, disrupted supply chains, and reputational damage.
 Additionally, a misclassification can lead to legal liabilities if it results in non-compliance with import/export regulations or trade restrictions.

 If the misclassification has been consistent for a long period of time, such as over a few years, an unexpected demand for underpaid duty can be a severe financial hit.
-It can also cause financial issues if you are contracted to provide goods to your customer for a period of time and it is now less viable because of increased tax.
+It can also cause financial issues if you are contracted to provide goods to your customer for a period of time, and it is now less viable because of increased taxes.

 A product should only have one commodity code, and it is clear in many cases which code it should be.
 However, different varieties of the same product or different intended uses can cause interpretation errors when deciding which commodity code is correct.